Welcome to the Lodi Police Department Records Division area of the website.

 THE FALSIFICATION OF INFORMATION ON ANY OF THE APPLICATIONS FOR FIREARMS PERMITS IS A VIOLATION OF N.J.S.
 2C:39-10C AND IS A CRIME OF THE THIRD DEGREE.
 ANY FALSIFICATION MAY RESULT IN CRIMINAL CHARGES AGAINST YOU.

-Applications for Firearms Identification Cards (FPC), Handgun Purchaser Permits, Changes of Address, Permits to Carry Firearms, are only available in person at the Records Division.
-Once you receive an application from the Commanding Officer or his designee, you will be explained in person the process, fees and estimated time frame in order to process your application for any of the above listed applications concerning firearms or FPC’s.
-During this time you will also be scheduled for mandatory fingerprinting in order to process such applications.
+Applications for Firearms Identification Cards (FPIC), Handgun Purchase Permits, Changes of Address and Permits to Carry Firearms, are only available in person at the Records Division.
+Once you receive an application from the Commanding Officer or his designee, you will be explained in person the process, fees and estimated time frame in order to process your application for any of the above listed applications concerning firearms or FPIC’s.
+During this time, you will also be instructed on how to be scheduled for mandatory fingerprinting in order to process such applications.

 Information concerning these applications is available prior to receiving the application(s) through the New Jersey State Police web site at http://www.njsp.org